User Manual

 Dashboards

-Once loaded, you see all sources (1) and dbt Projects (2).
-On the detail page, you can see all the beautiful and helpful documentation such as:
+Opening a project brings you to the dbt documentation, where you can see all sources and dbt projects.
+On the detail page you can see all the beautiful and helpful documentation such as:

 - as a template or compiled